 The third star, “Al Giauza,” means The Palm Branch or Stem.”
 This bring to mind the beautiful passage in Isaiah 11, describing our Lord Jesus:

 “1 There shall come forth a Rod from the stem of Jesse,

 And a Branch shall grow out of his roots.

 The Spirit of the Lord shall rest upon Him,

 The Spirit of knowledge and of the fear of the Lord.”

-In this most ancient planisphere of Denderah, Egypt, we see the figure of a young man leading a woman by the hand.
+In this most ancient of planispheres we see the figure of a young man leading a woman by the hand.
 He has a tail which tells us, “This One Cometh.”
 In His coming, He is accompanied by this young woman whom He has taken to be His new bride.
 He is leading her to a place where she may share in His glory with Him,

 The Egyptians named this figure, “Pi-mahi,” which means, “The United.”

-Why do we have a cute little bunny in the night sky?
-We’re going to find out next when we study Lepus, the Hare, and why this little creature is a picture of the devil.
+On to the next decan, “Lepus,” our little bunny in the sky.
+Tell me, why do you think we have have a cute little bunny in the night sky?
+That’s what we’re going to study next as well as why this little creature is a picture of the devil.
 You may follow the link below to continue this series: